 If students earn additional credits in these courses beyond that number, they may count those credits toward the requirements for the JD degree, but not both degrees.
 Because the courses may have overlapping content, students must obtain approval from their Harvard Chan faculty advisor for the credits/courses that they intend to count toward both degrees.
 Courses offerings vary from year to year.
-For the 2022-2023 academic year, the eligible health law courses include (but are not limited to) the courses listed below.
-For other health law courses not on this list, students must obtain approval from the faculty codirectors.
-Students should consult the <a href="https://example.com/health/he
+For the 2023-2024 academic year, the eligible health law courses include (but are not limited to) the courses listed below.
+For other health law courses not on this list, students must obtain approval from the faculty co-directors.
+Students should consult the HLS Course Catalog for the meeting times of the eligible health law courses.